Home Warranty Maintenance Requirements: What You Must Do to Keep Coverage Valid

 Key Pinch Points

-• Routine maintenance is your responsibility; breakdowns from wear are covered
+• Routine upkeep is your responsibility; wear-and-tear breakdowns are covered

 • Keep dated invoices, photos, and logs to prove compliance